 Social comparison is comparing yourself to other people.
 Most people have a habit of measuring themselves and comparing themselves to other people.

-People tend to disclose more if they find that they compare better than other people.
-They share their skills, knowledge, and other things.
+People tend to disclose personal information more if they find that they compare better than other people.
+They share their skills, knowledge, personal experiences and other things.

 5. Other factors

 Other factors tend to affect the process of self-disclosure.
-Factors like fear, anger, social situations, number of people present, past of the person, physical or technological factors also affect self-disclosure.
+Factors like fear, anger, social situations, number of people present, past of the person, physical or technological factors also can react negatively affect therapeutic process of self-disclosure.

 For example, a person may have thought of doing a self-disclosure to another person via a phone call.
 Still, if the network keeps fluctuating and the call keeps getting interrupted, then the person may abandon self-disclosure.